apache/horaedb/docs/rfcs/20221007-wal-on-kafka.md

 ```
 ## 2. Main process
 ### 2.1 Open namespace
-- Fetch all topic and filter them according to the namespace prefix.Cache the results after.
+- Fetch all topics and filter them according to the namespace prefix.
+Cache the results after.
 ### 2.2 Open region
-- Search the regionin opened namespace.
+- Search the region in opened namespace.
 - If not found and auto creating is defined,  create correspoding topic in kafka and add it to cache.
 - Return the pointer of `region`.
 ### 2.3 Write